PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param int end: Unix timestamp from until the certificate is valid
     :param DNSCryptExchangeVersion version: The exchange version to use.
 Possible values are ``DNSCryptExchangeVersion::VERSION1`` (default, X25519-XSalsa20Poly1305) and ``DNSCryptExchangeVersion::VERSION2`` (X25519-XChacha20Poly1305)

-  .. method:: DNSCryptContext:getCertificate(index) -> DNSCryptCert
+  .. method:: getCertificate(index) -> DNSCryptCert

     Return the certificate with index `index`.

     :param int index: The index of the certificate, starting at 0

-  .. method:: DNSCryptContext:getCertificatePair(index) -> DNSCryptCertificatePair
+  .. method:: getCertificatePair(index) -> DNSCryptCertificatePair

     Return the certificate pair with index `index`.

     :param int index: The index of the certificate, starting at 0

-  .. method:: DNSCryptContext:getCertificatePair(index) -> table of DNSCryptCertificatePair
+  .. method:: getCertificatePair(index) -> table of DNSCryptCertificatePair

     Return a table of certificate pairs.

-  .. method:: DNSCryptContext:getProviderName() -> string
+  .. method:: getProviderName() -> string

     Return the provider name

-  .. method:: DNSCryptContext:loadNewCertificate(certificate, keyfile[, active])
+  .. method:: loadNewCertificate(certificate, keyfile[, active])

     Load a new certificate and the corresponding private key.
 If `active` is false, the certificate will not be advertised to clients but can still be used to answer queries